Sub Schools

 Senior Sub School

-By Year 11 students choose either a VCE or VCE-VM pathway with the support of the Careers team, and there is an emphasis on academic success in both programs.
+By Year 11 students choose either a VCE or VCE-VM pathway with the support of the Careers team, and there is an emphasis on academic and personal success in both programs.
 All our VCE subjects are taught by staff who are competent and able to help students both in and out of school hours, whether this is in the Responsibility Room, Homework Program or in the Common Room.
 Our VCE-VM students work with staff to plan and deliver school based and community projects, often linking with local primary schools, organisations and industries to complete tasks.
 Work experiences is also encouraged to Year 11 students, which can be aligned with one or more of their subjects.
-Wellbeing wise, we offer many programs to educate students, including an informative seminar by Sonya Karrass, “A Whole New World”.
+To support student wellbeing, we offer many programs to educate students, including an informative seminar by Sonya Karrass, “A Whole New World”.

 In Year 12, the Senior School team works closely with students to help prepare them for life after school – whether this is further study or employment.
 For our VCE students, we run our ACES Group, where students work with VCE teachers and guest speaks to ‘Achieve, be Challenged and Excel in Senior School’.
 These skills are embedded in assemblies, and revisited in both the Homework Program and Responsibility Room, as a way to further equip students to experiences success on their SACs and exams.
 Other programs such as the “TIS Tour” and “VCE Success Strategies Seminar” help guide our students onto the right pathways.
-Our VCE-VM students plan a week-long Melbourne camp, which gives students the opportunity to navigate around the city, as well as building life skills such as communication and budgeting.
-We also work closely with the school’s Wellbeing Team, as well as guest speaks – such as the ‘Party Safe Talk’ – to ensure that students maintain a healthy balance between study and leisure.
+Our VCE-VM students plan larger projects – ranging from camps to the ‘Year 7 Bonding Day’ – which gives students the opportunity to build life skills such as communication and budgeting.
+We also work closely with the school’s Wellbeing Team, as well as guest speaks to ensure that students maintain a healthy balance between study and leisure.

 The Senior Sub School consists of Year Level Managers, Sub School Manager and Sub School Assistant.
 We work closely in conjunction with the Wellbeing and Careers team to provide the best assistance to our students.